-Few longitudinal studies demonstrating that executive dysfunction predicts functional impairment and progression to dementia have been performed [5,42].
-The initial 3-year follow-up phase of the ADNI longitudinal observational study is nearing its end.
-Future longitudinal analysis of the ADNI cohort and similar large well characterized cohorts will be necessary to determine whether executive dysfunction precedes IADL impairment in MCI and predicts progression to clinical AD.
+Few longitudinal studies demonstrating that executive dysfunction predicts functional impairment and progression to dementia have been done5[,] 42.
+The initial three year followup phase of the ADNI longitudinal observational study is nearing its end.
+Future longitudinal analyses of the ADNI cohort and similar large well characterized cohorts will be necessary to determine whether executive dysfunction precedes IADL impairment in MCI and predicts progression to clinical AD.
 Functional impairment takes its toll on caregivers of AD patients and usually leads to the placement of the patient in an institution.
-Therefore, earlier detection and prediction of functional impairment with elements, such as executive dysfunction, is vital.
+Therefore, earlier detection and prediction of functional impairment with elements such as executive dysfunction is vital.
 The longitudinal studies described above will play a major role toward achieving this goal.
 This in turn will lead to better design of future clinical trials for the treatment of prodromal AD with a population of MCI subjects that are better characterized and suited for disease-modifying treatments targeting AD.
 Additionally, symptomatic treatment of executive dysfunction at early stages may also further delay IADL impairment and improve patients' quality of life.